 And actually, he found silver-promoting geology about 12 miles East of that Brunckow mine.
 August 1, 1877 he put in his claim for the "Tombstone" mine.
 His next two mines were called Graveyard No. 1 and Graveyard No. 2.2

 Ed needed help to work his mines.
 His brother Albert came to town.
-Together they recruited Richard Gird.
+They recruited Richard Gird.

 All five men, along with Thomas E. Walker, wrote the Tombstone Mining District bylaws.
 They submitted them in Tucson to the Pima County Recorder on April 7, 1878.
 Tombstone was on its way to becoming a town.